 Jay Kyle Petersen was born on May 26, 1952 in Pipestone, Minnesota.
 He was a 46 XX SRY gene negative Male — he had a visible small phallus and male-appearing urogenital folds, as well as invisible testicular tissue, ovaries, and a small uterus.
 The rural doctor had likely never seen an intersex baby before and did not operate on his genitalia.
 The female box was checked on his birth certificate, he was named Judy, and his parents never talked to him about being intersex.
 The hospital later lost his birth records, leaving no historical record of important events which took place in the delivery room.

-He grew up on a family-owned dairy farm in Pipestone, where his father worked outside in the fields while his mother took care of the house.
+He grew up on a family-owned dairy farm near Pipestone, where his father worked outside in the fields while his mother both took care of the house and worked outside tending her chickens.
 Since age 4, Jay knew that he was a boy.
 He would pray, “Dear God, please finish making my body into a boy’s body.”
-At age 9, however, Jay started puberty.
-He grew body hair and breasts, and began menstruating.
+At age 9 1/2, male puberty began.
+He grew blond hair over much of his body which soon turned dark and he was also medically diagnosed with severe acne.
+At age 11, female puberty set in, female breasts formed, and painful irregular menses began.
 He also realized he liked girls, creating emotional turmoil as a young intersex boy forced to present as a girl.

 Jay’s sole source of comfort was his grandma, Alice Glendora Petersen.
 Grandma Petersen always called him Jude, the masculine version of Judy.
 Amidst the grievous abuse he received from other family members, her home was a refuge where he was loved as a boy.